bukosabino/financial-forecasting-challenge-gresearch/README.md

 # Credits

-Developed by Bukosabino at Lecrin Technologies - http://lecrintech.com
+Developed by Bukosabino.

-We are a cooperative of freelancers focused on Data Science.
-Please, let me know about any comment or project related.
+I am a Machine Learning Freelance focused on Data Science using Python tools such as Pandas, Scikit-Learn, Zipline or Catalyst.
+Don't hesitate to contact with me if you need something related with Technical Analysis, Algo Trading, Machine Learning, etc.